-- (a) Building design is to respond to the existing streetscape character of the area. - (b) The design of alterations and additions should demonstrate architectural compatibility with the existing building. - (c) The colour and finish of external materials should be sympathetic to the streetscape and contribute to the overall appearance of the building. - (d) For developments on corner sites, both street frontages are to present as the a primary street frontage. - (e) The removal of original architectural details and finishes is not supported including; painting face brick work or sandstone, replacing timber with aluminium or replacing unglazed terra cotta tiles or slate.
+- (a) Development must be sensitive to the streetscape character and views.
+A streetscape and context analysis is to be provided in accordance with Part B12 Design Excellence. - (a)(b) Building design is to respond to the existing streetscape character of the area. - (b)(c) The design of alterations and additions should demonstrate architectural compatibility with the existing building. - (c)(d) The colour and finish of external materials should be sympathetic to the streetscape and contribute to the overall appearance of the building. - (d)(e) For developments on corner sites, both street frontages are to present as the a primary street frontage. - (e)(f) The removal of original architectural details and finishes is not supported including; painting face brick work or sandstone, replacing timber with aluminium or replacing unglazed terra cotta tiles or slate.

-3.67 ATTIC AND ROOF DESIGN
+3.6 ATTIC AND ROOF DESIGN